fbacker/docker-opensubtitles/README.md

 ## All in place, how to work with it

-St startup it will look thru all media for missing files.
+At startup it will look thru all media for missing files.
 Due not to 'overload' the API it has a long cooldown.

 When a new media is added it will automatically try to find a match and place the subtitle files in the same folder.